-Almost all of us become aware of changes in memory and thinking (cognition) as we get older.
-We begin to have difficulty recalling names of persons and places, note that mental processing has slowed and learning is more difficult, and find that certain visuomotor functions (motor skills involving vision, such as eye-hand coordination) are also slower.
+Almost all of us become aware of changes in memory and cognition (thinking) as we get older.
+We begin to have difficulty recalling names of people and places, notice that our mental processing has slowed, and that learning is more difficult.
+We find that certain functions (for example, eye-hand coordination) are also slower.

 When should memory loss become a concern?

 This question is difficult because memory loss can be influenced by many factors.
 A temporary cognitive decline can be caused by: